flodlc/http-wizard/site/docs/getting-started.md

 yarn add @http-wizard/core zod axios
 ```

-## How it works ?
+## How it works

 Currently http-wizard uses Zod or Typebox for validation.
-Here is an exemple with Zod.
+Here is an example with Zod.

 Let's first create a route on the server: